Schedules & Timelines -- Coast Guard

-You are about to get underway on an eight week journey that will take you to a place where you can serve your country with skill and effectiveness.
-You will learn skills, you will act as a member of a team, you will learn what it means to live in accordance with core values.
+You are about to get underway on an eight-week journey that will take you to a place where you can serve your country with skill and effectiveness.
+You will learn skills, you will act as a member of a team and you will learn what it means to live in accordance with core values.

-When you arrive at Cape May on the bus, the forming process begins.
-The goal of forming is to get you ready to train.
-Here your hair is cut if needed, initial medical screening is performed, uniform issue begins, and there are a host of other administrative events.
-This is the first huge step towards your transition from civilian to Coast Guardsman.
-At the end of forming you may not feel like a military member, but you will begin to look and act like one.
+When you arrive at the Coast Guard’s training center at Cape May, N.J., on the bus, the forming process begins.
+The goal is to get you ready to train.
+Your hair is cut if needed, initial medical screening is performed, uniform issue begins, and there are a host of other administrative events.
+This is the first huge step toward your transition from civilian to Coast Guardsman.
+At the end of forming, you may not feel like a military member, but you will begin to look and act like one.

-About three days after arriving at Cape May, you and the people you arrived with, will become a Recruit Training Company.
-At that time you will be assigned to a company and you will meet your Company Commanders.
-If you are like most people, your Company Commander ("CC" for short) will be one of the most significant influences in your life.
-He or she will help you grow into a Coast Guardsman.
-You will learn Honor, Respect, and Devotion to Duty.
-Your CC will also help you make the transition from civilian to a military professional.
+About three days after arriving at Cape May, you and the people with whom you arrived will become a Recruit Training Company.
+At that time, you will be assigned to a company and you will meet your company commanders.
+If you are like most people, your company commander ("CC" for short) will be one of the most significant influences in your life.
+They will help you grow into a Coast Guardsman.
+You will learn honor, respect and devotion to duty.
+Your CC also will help you make the transition from civilian to a military professional.
 Your CC will be tough and demanding.
-You will grow in ways you had never imagined.
-Your CC will also be there when you have needs.
-Probably the best way to think about the CC is as a tough, fair, coach.
+You will grow in ways you never imagined.
+Probably the best way to think about the CC is as a tough, but fair coach.

-Your first weekend with your company will be a challenging time for you.
-You will learn how to act as a member of a team, and how to obey orders.
-Many recruits find this the most difficult period in Boot Camp.
-Prepare yourself for this: remember that the beginning is hard and that it gets easier as you learn how to meet the many requirements placed upon you.
-Your objective here is to get "squared away"--your CC will tell you how to do that.
+Your first weekend with your company will be a challenging time.
+You will learn how to act as a member of a team and how to obey orders.
+Many recruits find this the most difficult period in boot camp.
+Prepare yourself for this: Remember that the beginning is hard, and it gets easier as you learn how to meet the many requirements placed upon you.
+Your objective here is to get "squared away;" your CC will tell you how to do that.

 Your first order of business after the company forms is physical fitness training and introduction to your required knowledge.
 The more required knowledge you can memorize before you arrive for training, the better off you will be.
-Some of your required knowledge is listed in these Internet pages (in the section titled "Required Knowledge).
-You will also start learning military drill, military customs and courtesies, and your basic classes.
+Some of that knowledge is listed in these internet pages (in the section titled "Required Knowledge'').
+You will start learning military drill, military customs and courtesies, and your basic classes.

-At the end of the fourth training week you will take the mid-term exam and when you pass that, your training will take a significant turn.
-You will complete your Assignment Data Card (ADC), which tells the Coast Guard where you would like to serve.
-The Coast Guard will assign you to a ship or unit depending on the needs of the service.
-So, your ADC provides the Coast Guard with an idea of where you want to serve, but you could really be assigned anywhere that the Coast Guard needs you.
+At the end of the fourth training week you will take the midterm exam, and when you pass that, your training will take a significant turn.
+You will complete your assignment data card (ADC), which tells the Coast Guard where you would like to serve.
+The Coast Guard will assign you to a ship or unit, depending on the needs of the service.
+So your ADC provides the Coast Guard with an idea of where you want to serve, but you could be assigned anywhere that the Coast Guard needs you.

 The Final Phase

-The final week of training starts with CPR and First Aid traing.
-You will also receive detailed information about benefits.
+The final week of training starts with CPR and first-aid training.
+You also will receive detailed information about benefits.